dayumcodes/CalorieTrackerAndroid/android-app/README.md

 After testing your app in the internal testing track, you can promote it to production in the Google Play Console.

+## In-App Review Feature

+The app includes Google Play's In-App Review API integration, which allows users to rate and review the app without leaving it.

+### How It Works

+1. The app prompts users to leave a review at strategic moments:
+   - After opening the app multiple times (5+ opens)
+   - After successful food logging
+   - When viewing progress multiple times

+2. The review prompt is shown with reasonable frequency to avoid annoying users:
+   - No more than once every 30 days
+   - Only after meaningful interactions with the app
+   - Not on first launch or during onboarding

+### Testing In-App Reviews

+To test the in-app review functionality:

+1. Make sure your app is published to at least an internal test track on Google Play
+2. Install the app from Google Play (not directly via development build)
+3. Use a Google account that hasn't already reviewed the app
+4. Clear Google Play Store app cache if the review dialog doesn't appear

+### Implementation Details

+- The implementation uses the `react-native-in-app-review` package
+- Review requests are managed by the `InAppReviewService` in `lib/in-app-review.ts`
+- The `useInAppReview` hook in `hooks/useInAppReview.ts` provides a simple interface for components
+- Review timing is tracked using AsyncStorage

+### Important Notes

+- The Google Play In-App Review API has quotas that limit how often the review dialog can be shown
+- The API does not provide feedback on whether the user actually submitted a review
+- The review dialog might not always appear even when requested due to Google's quota system
+- For devices where in-app review is not available, a fallback alert is shown

 ## Updating Your App

 When you need to update your app: